how anti-epileptic drugs work

-There are various ways medications are taken, by mouth, by injection (into the vein, muscle, or just under the skin) or by suppository (into the bottom).
-AEDs are usually taken orally (by mouth), and are tablets, capsules, liquids and syrups.
+There are various ways medications are taken - by mouth, by injection (into the vein, muscle, or just under the skin), or by suppository (into the bottom).
+AEDs are usually taken orally (by mouth), and in the form of tablets, capsules, liquids and syrups.

 Absorption in the stomach

 Once swallowed, AEDs go into the stomach.
 Digestive juices in the stomach help to break down food and, in this case, the tablets containing the medication.

 The tablets break down, releasing the medication which can then pass through the wall of the gut into the bloodstream (absorption), and be distributed around the body.
 The quicker the medicine gets into the bloodstream the quicker it can get to work.